top of page

 During the Course …

-you will be learning key concepts, living-design systems and creative solutions that can be adopted into your life.
-These choices will change and improve the quality of your life and the environment you live and work in.
+you will be learning a living-design approch, key concepts from traditional to modern systems and creative solutions that can be adopted into your permaculture design.
+These choices will change and improve the quality of your life & the environment you live and work in.

-Over the 10-Modules we will cover the permaculture design process through a series of activities that use different tools & techniques that help filter the research & data obtained, that will grow your experience and confidence in creating a land-based or social-focused permaculture design.
+Each module we will cover a design process consecutively, through a series of activities that use different tools & techniques that help filter the research & information gained each month.
+This will grow your experience and confidence in creating a land-based or social-focused permaculture design.
 The design can be conceptual or a real life project, that by the end of the course, if timing is right, can be ready for an implementation plan* to aid the actioning of it into life.
 Your design project is presented on your final weekend of the course where you graduate, receive your course certification and celebrate your achievement.

 Our online-platform…

-Each month we send out the module logistic & any updates; pre-watching videos & reading material that introduce topics that are covered in weekend sessions, design methods & activity sheets; and after each session a follow up message with the resource list links to delve deeper; and answer any questions that pop up along the way.
+Each month we send out the module logistics & any updates; pre-watching videos & reading material that introduce topics that are covered in the weekend sessions; design methods & activity sheets; and after each session a follow up message with the resource list links to delve deeper; and is a great place answer any questions that pop up along the way.

 It’s also a place you can share events from your community that others might be interested in.
-It is also a great way to chat with each other and share what's happening in your permaculture design journey and make plans to meet up at each other's property to share creative ideas or lend a hand.
+A place to chat with each other and share what's happening in your permaculture design journey and make plans to meet up to share creative ideas or lend a hand.

 Payment